It's the big, bad "B word" that no investor wants to hear: Bankruptcy.

 To reorganize under Chapter 11, a company must negotiate a reorganization plan with a government-appointed committee of company stakeholders, which is typically made up of creditors and can also include company stockholders.
 The plan will stipulate how much of the company’s debt it will pay off, how much it will discharge, and it may also offer shareholders some sort of compensation for their shares.

 The plan is typically put to a vote, but even if creditors or stockholders reject the plan, the court may still determine that the plan is fair and should be implemented.
-(For more information on how reorganization plans are structured, see the SEC's Corporate Bankruptcy page.)
+Learn more about how reorganization plans are structured.

-In a small number of cases, shareholders may receive substantial compensation — such as cash or shares in the new company — if the company that filed for Chapter 11 protection was in relatively good health and chose to pursue bankruptcy protection for strategic reasons.
-Reorganizing under Chapter 11, for instance, can help a company to reduce payments owed for damage claims.
+In a small number of cases, shareholders may receive substantial compensation—such as cash or shares in the new company—if the company that filed for Chapter 11 protection was in relatively good health and chose to pursue bankruptcy protection for strategic reasons.

-Companies that file for Chapter 11 bankruptcy protection often fail to meet the listing requirements of the major exchanges — and are subsequently delisted.
-Still, they may continue to trade over-the-counter through the interdealer quotation systems OTC Bulletin Board, which is operated by the Financial Industry Regulatory Authority, or OTC Pink, run by OTC Markets Group.
-(OTC Pink was once known as "The Pink Sheets," a name that harkened back to the days when stock quotations for over-the-counter securities were printed on pink paper.)
+Companies that file for Chapter 11 bankruptcy protection often fail to meet the listing requirements of the major exchanges—and are subsequently delisted.
+Still, they may continue to trade over-the-counter.
 Bankrupt companies typically have the letter "Q" appended to the end of their stock symbols to denote the bankruptcy.

 Investors may also operate under the false assumption that once a company has emerged from bankruptcy, their old stocks will regain value.
-In fact, the opposite is true: most reorganization plans, once put into effect, cancel existing shares.
-Only "new" shares — those issued by the reorganized company under a new trading symbol — have value.
+In fact, the opposite is most often true: most reorganization plans, once put into effect, cancel existing shares.
+Only "new" shares—those issued by the reorganized company under a new trading symbol—have value.

 Investors should understand that buying common stock of companies in Chapter 11 bankruptcy is extremely risky and can lead to financial loss.